Medieval supermodels

 The so-called Göttingen Model Book, made around 1450, provides a solution to this problem.
 Its pages not only show, step by step, how to build a 3D leaf pattern, they also present detailed instructions like the following:

 The drawings and narrative clearly complement one another.
 From time to time the instructions mention something like “as it is shown here” or “as the image shows.”
 A model book can hardly be clearer than this: while the alphabet books shown above were more or less meant to simply inspire the artist, the Göttingen book really takes the artist by the hand and guides him through each step of the production process.
-The instructions apparently worked well, as is shown by a surviving Gutenburg Bible that contains these very leafy borders (see above right).
+The instructions apparently worked well, as is shown by a surviving Gutenburg Bible that contains these very leafy borders.

 The final point

 Models are crucial in any learning process.
 Observing how something is done helps you acquire a skill you lack as much as it encourages you to develop further those you already have.
 Moreover, there is an additional use to these pattern books that has not yet been mentioned: patrons visiting artisans’ shops could well have been given these objects to find out what the book-maker was capable of providing.
-Given its many uses, it is hardly surprising that the tradition shown in this blog is also encountered in other cultures, including Byzantine and Arabic book production.
+Given its many uses, it is hardly surprising that the tradition is also encountered in other cultures, including Byzantine and Arabic book production.

-Outline drawings from a pattern book, Yale, Beinecke MS 553, 1400-1600
+Outline drawings from a pattern book, 1400–1700 (Beinecke Library, Yale, MS 553)

-Outline drawings from a pattern book, Yale, Beinecke MS 553, 1400-1600
+Outline drawings from a pattern book, 1400–1700 (Beinecke Library, Yale, MS 553)

-One particularly unusual Arabic specimen deserves to make the final point of this post.
+One particularly unusual Arabic specimen deserves to make the final point.
 The fragment shown above presented Arabic decorators with models of scenes from the New Testament.
 It figures that the artisans, used to decorating the Qur’an, needed a little inspiration when it came to the Bible.
 This specimen is also interesting because some of the figures have been outlined by tiny holes, meaning that the sheet could be used as “tracing paper” (click the image to see this closer).
 While this ultimate instruction method took all potential flaws and creativity out of the modeling process, it allowed decorators with lesser talents to produce something beautiful.